priyankasharma2811/Bank-customer-churn-analysis/README.md

 RobustScaler uses the interquartile range so that it is robust to outliers.

-SVM:
+Models:

+SVM  (Support Vector Machine):
+  Objective
-Larger margin
+  1. Larger margin
-Lower misclassification and error rate.
+  2. Lower misclassification and error rate.
 Hyperparameters
 1. Gamma (Not in linear) : Low value indicates large similarity radius which results into more points grouped together.
 High values, the points should be very close to each other to be in same group.
 2. C is hyper or regularization parameter of svm which controls the error the strength of regularization is inversely proportion If c is small the penalty for misclassified point is low and decision boundary with large margin is chosen.
 If c is large then margin will be small as svm tries to minimize the number of  misclassified data points.

+XGBoost (Extreme Gradient Boosting):
+It works with Distributed Gradient Boosted Decision trees.
+It is built on : supervised machine learning, decision trees, ensemble learning and gradient boosting.
+It consists of multiple decision tree created in sequential form .
+Similarly as Random forest but the difference is how tress are combined.
+In this weights are assigned to all the independent variables which are fed to decision tree which predicts results.